Dr Hilary Hamnett - Programme Leader

 Students on this course will have the opportunity to complete a research project in an area related to forensic toxicology.

 Research in the School of Chemistry includes four relevant themes, although collaboration and cross-disciplinary research between these occurs at all levels.
 These themes are forensic chemistry, analytical chemistry, biological chemistry, and environmental chemistry.

 Find out more at:

 This programme aims to prepare students for a career in forensic toxicology.
-The specialist skills and technical knowledge that students have the opportunity to acquire may be transferable to roles in laboratory research, clinical drug monitoring, clinical chemistry, law enforcement, customs and excise, and investigatory agencies in the private sector.
+The specialist skills and technical knowledge that students have the opportunity to acquire may be transferable to roles in laboratory research, clinical drug monitoring, clinical chemistry, law enforcement, border security, and investigatory agencies in the private sector.
 Students may also choose to pursue advanced study at doctoral level.

 Find out more about how postgraduate study can help further your career, develop your knowledge, or even prepare you to start your own business at one of our postgraduate events.Find out More

 At Lincoln, we strive to make sure our student experience is engaging, supportive, and academically challenging.
 That is why, in response to the issues presented by the Covid-19 pandemic, we have been prioritising face-to-face teaching sessions for our new and returning students in areas where they are the most valuable, such as seminars, tutorials, workshops, and lab and practical sessions.
 Additional online opportunities have been introduced where they support learning and have been shown to be successful and popular with our current students.

 Safety remains a key focus.
 We are fully prepared to adapt our plans if changes in Government guidance makes this necessary, and we will endeavour to keep current and prospective students informed.
 For more information about how we are working to keep our community safe, please visit our coronavirus web pages.